kyuhwan720/Kyuhwan-Lee-Resume/README.md

 </div>

 ## Special Thanks To...
-GitHub and Overleaf user @jakegut and @arasgungore for inspiration
+GitHub and Overleaf user @jakegut and @arasgungore for inspiration and guidance!